On the traversability of wormhole solutions in asymptotically safe gravity: Introduction

-Among the modified theories of gravity, the Asymptotically Safe Gravity (ASG) has attracted a lot of attention recently due to fact that it presents a particularly interesting method for treating quantum effects \cite{Weinberg}.
-The main idea in the ASG approach is to consider the quantum effects in gravity as asymptotically safe quantum field theory, which is UV complete.
-There are several works verifying the existence of such a fixed point for the gravity renormalization group flow in various scenarios \cite{Reuter:1996cp, Lauscher:2001ya, Litim:2003vp, Machado:2007ea, Benedetti:2009rx, Manrique:2011jc, Christiansen:2012rx, Morris:2015oca, Demmel:2015oqa, Platania:2017djo, Christiansen:2017bsy, Falls:2018ylp, Narain:2009fy, Oda:2015sma, Eichhorn:2017ylw, Eichhorn:2019yzm, Reichert:2019car, Daas:2020dyo}.
+where $\omega=\frac{4}{\pi}(1-\pi^{2}/144)$ and $G_0$ is the measured value of the Newton's constant \cite{Reuter:1996cp,Bonanno:2000ep}.
 Therefore, the effects of gravity quantization in the ASG scenario can be effectively treated by turning the classical coupling constant into a running one, which emerges from the solution for the $\beta$-function \cite{Reuter:1996cp, Reuter:2003ca, Reuter:2004nx, Eichhorn:2021qet, Eichhorn:2022jqj}.